 My name is Charlotte and I am a PhD graduate from the University of York, now working as a postdoctoral researcher at the University of Bristol.
 I am an experienced, friendly and patient tutor and I work hard for my students and expect them to aim high and work at reaching their full potential.
 I currently offer tutoring to school-age students in Mathematics (Year 7 to A Level) as well as A Level/undergraduate/postgraduate Art History students.
 I also offer online tutoring (see details below).

-This year I have spent a brief period studying to become a secondary mathematics teacher, having taken a university refresher course over the summer for the KS3, GCSE and A Level maths syllabus (Edexcel and AQA).
+Recently, I have spent a brief period studying to become a secondary mathematics teacher, having taken a university refresher course for the KS3, GCSE and A Level maths syllabus (Edexcel and AQA).
 I have very recently decided that classroom teaching was not the career for me and that I preferred the more bespoke approach of one-to-one tuition.
 I have enjoyed tutoring mathematics whilst I have been studying for my doctorate and during my postdoctoral research and am keen to continue to tutor privately for the foreseeable future whilst I pursue a career in Higher Education teaching.

 QUALIFICATIONS AND SUBJECTS: